 3. Change in user behavior - From individual productivity to collaborative workflows.

-Data isn’t just moving location, it’s transforming entirely.
 In the cloud era, data was passive.
 It sat there waiting for you to query it.
-Now it’s active.
-Your CRM doesn’t wait for you to check on leads.
-It identifies opportunities, drafts outreach emails, and schedules follow-ups before you even ask.
+In the AI age it’s active.
+Your CRM shouldn’t wait for you to check on leads.
+It should identify opportunities, draft outreach emails, and schedule follow-ups before you even ask.

-The browser thesis wasn’t just about data accessibility, it was about collaboration becoming the atomic unit of work.
+The browser thesis wasn’t just about data accessibility from any devide, it was about collaboration becoming the atomic unit of work.
 The killer insight was that when data moved online, work itself transformed from individual tasks to shared workflows.

-So the AI era question shouldn’t just be about cheap intelligence.
-It should capture how work fundamentally reorganizes when intelligence is embedded everywhere.
+The AI era question isn’t just about cheap intelligence.
+It is also about how work fundamentally reorganizes when intelligence is embedded everywhere.

 “What happens when the atomic unit of software shifts from features to entire workflows that complete themselves without user input?”